alandeqz/alan-spacetrouble-test-task/README.md

 # Alan SpaceTrouble Test Task

-This repository contains the test task for the position of a Backend Developer at SpaceTrouble.
+This repository contains the test task for the position of a Backend Developer.

 Author: Alan Seksenali